Tips to Find Defects in Any Application While Testing

 b) The second reason is that most often we work with teams that are globally distributed and the fix may need to come from another developer sitting in another part of the world.
 So if the problem is clear to a local developer that you initially filed the defect against, he will make it a point to add his findings to the defect and re-direct to the person who has to fix it.

-This avoids time delays in generating a fix for the defect as the developers in a different time zone will already have some minimal information he needs to work on a fix, again preventing several exchanges between the tester and developer and reducing the age of the defect.
+This avoids time delays in generating a fix for the defect as the developer in a different time zone will already have some of the minimal information he needs to work on a fix, again preventing several exchanges between the tester and developer and reducing the age of the defect.

 Here is another example of why getting familiar with the logs is important.
-During our testing cycle many times we have observed that a particular test flow wise, the feature or software behave as per the specifications.
+During our testing cycle, many times we have observed that for a particular test flow wise, the feature or software behaves as per the specifications.

 However, a field issue was caught at the customer end that during the entire scenario flow, the customer observed a series of null pointer exceptions in the logs!
 This came back as a critical test escape because this is certainly unacceptable!
 People had to be immediately deployed to develop scripts or tools that would give a direct report of the Null Pointer Exceptions.

 Keep an eye on what defects are getting filed: Not to be snoopy, but always keep a watch on the defects that are getting filed to avoid duplication and in turn rejection.
-This will reduce the number of duplicate defects drastically.
+This will reduce the number of duplicate defects.

 Run logs: This is a practice that may appear as an overhead to the tester, but in my view, it is helpful in the long run.
 Run logs are nothing but like a diary keeping an account of the day’s work and progress.